nachodll/GBV_EQ_DB/docs/index.md

 ## Database

-This project's database is not publicly accessible.
+This project's database is not publicly accessible for the moment (currently under development).

 - All datasets (raw and clean) can be found at the <a href="https://github.com/nachodll/GBV_EQ_DB_data" target="_blank">private Github Repository</a>.
 Contact Leire Rincón for access.
 - The PostgreSQL database is deployed at a physical server at UAB facilities and access is also private.
 More on how to access in the following <a href="https://uab-my.sharepoint.com/my?id=%2Fpersonal%2F1781576%5Fuab%5Fcat%2FDocuments%2FDatos%2DGBV%5FET%2FSteps%20to%20connect%20to%20UAB%20db%2023ec1ff81eb480e597e8ec2f25861331%2Ehtml&parent=%2Fpersonal%2F1781576%5Fuab%5Fcat%2FDocuments%2FDatos%2DGBV%5FET" target="_blank">internal document</a>.

+## Contact

+- Leire Rincón: leire.rincon@uab.cat
+- Ignacio Dorado: nachodoradollamas@gmail.com

 ## Indicators